where2eatt/backend/README.md

     - Run the simulator
     - Make sure the interactions work as expected (text boxes, buttons, navigation bar) lead to the expected output
     - Use the Accessibility Inspector on XCode by going to Developer Tools and then Accessibility Inspector to test the accesibility
+    - Adding new tests
+       -To add a new test, make sure to create a YAML workflow file in the .github/workflows
+       - Define triggers, jobs, and specify commands you want to have tested
+       - Push these changes and examine to review and debug

   - # Technical Processes
     - Version Control